 MCU awards a credit hour as defined by US Department of Education as "an amount of work represented in intended learning outcomes and verified by evidence of student achievement that is an institutionally established equivalency that is not less than one hour of classroom or direct faculty instruction and a minimum of two hours of out of class work for each week for approximately fifteen weeks for one trimester or the equivalent amount of work over a different amount of time."
+If MCU has a teach out agreement with another MEAC-accredited institution or program that is closing, established equivalency will be based on learning outcomes, core competencies, and joint institutional review.

 MCU will accept credits from other institutions accredited by a US Department of Education recognized accrediting agency.
-Transfer credits must have a C grade or above.
+Transfer credits must have a passing grade as per the graduation requirements for the student's year of enrollment.
 MCU follows a trimester format and credits transferred from quarter systems will be reduced in value accordingly.
-To be granted an MCU degree, students must complete at least 50% of total credits required for the program through MCU.
+To be granted an MCU degree, students must complete at least 50% of total credits required for the program through MCU unless they are enrolled through a teach out agreement with another MEAC-accredited institution or program.

-All Veterans or eligible dependents who use GI Bill Benefits for their MCU education are required to submit documentation of all previous training and education.
+All Veterans or eligible dependents who use Veterans Educational Benefits for their MCU education are required to submit documentation of all previous training and education.
 Veterans are required to submit all prior training transcripts, including military transcripts to MCU for review.
 In accordance with Title 38 USC 3675 and 3676, and 38 CFR 21.4254, MCU will maintain a written record of previous education and training.
 Prior credit will be evaluated and reported to the VA and will include the appropriate reduction in the requirements to complete MCU graduation requirements.